brennoo/go-gmp/README.md

 A modern (Go) client for the Greenbone Management Protocol (GMP), used to interact with Greenbone/OpenVAS vulnerability management servers.

+> [!CAUTION]
+> I'm still figuring out the best structure, naming so expect some breaking changes/refactors

 ## Features

 - Full GMP protocol coverage (commands for tasks, targets, reports, assets, credentials, etc.)